 As sheepies munch green shoots on winery vines behind us, we tuck into some seriously delicious food.
 I went for a combo of meat including burnt ends, two types of pork belly and pulled pork complete with nicely seasoned chips and coleslaw, washed down with their on-site brewed ginger beer!
 Highly recommend this place!

 Tummies extended, we roll back to the car and loop north through Yuna where the mass everlastings start to appear.
-After connecting again with the main road we head for Pindar in the hope of seeing the wreath flowers.
-We’re hopeful of arriving after the wildflower tour buses have left to head back to Perth.
+After connecting again with the main road we head for Pindar in the hope of seeing the wreath flowers, hopefully arriving after the wildflower tour buses have left to head back to Perth.

 Pindar is one of the best spots to see the famous wreath flower (lechenaultia macrantha) and we’re not disappointed.
-Following signs to a spot just north of the blink-and-you’ll-miss-it town, we find them in abundance along the side of the red dirt road.
-It looks like someone has thrown giant frisbees from the car as they’ve driven past.
+Following signs to a spot just north of the blink-and-you’ll-miss-it town, we find them in abundance along the side of the red dirt road, looking like someone has thrown giant frisbees from the car as they’ve driven past.

 We’re now racing the sun to get to our campsite for the next two nights.
 I don’t intend to put up a tent in the dark (but we do because we’re inept tent pitchers).
 It’s only a 40 minute drive to Coalseam Conservation Park, where we’ll be camping at the Miner’s campsite.